PreK Library Lessons

 Another trick I learned along the way is to laminate printed pieces of clip art and add Velcro(TM) hook dots on the back.
 It’s an easier way to create colorful flannel board pieces!
 You can buy rolls of Velcro(TM) dots with the hook side only (the spiky side, not the soft, fuzzy side) from office supply stores.

 I have a great storytime easel from the Scholastic Instructional Resource Catalog.
 (This picture is an Amazon affiliate link, which means that I earn a few cents if you purchase from this link, at no extra cost to you.
 It may still be available for purchase with your Scholastic Dollars you earn from your book fairs.
-But this link and Amazon listing will help you see the exact easel that I recommend.)
+But this link and Amazon listing will help you see the easel that I recommend.)

 I put my laminated pieces in the tubs at the bottom, and I hang my Pete the Cat chart on the clips at the top.
 The back side is a green flannel board, and I use that for flannel board stories like “5 Little Pumpkins.”
 Student helpers love to come up to the board to help me remove pumpkins as we chant.
 And I like the counting that is incorporated in many flannel board songs.
 It’s a fun way to practice numbers!